 We all feel tired from time to time.
-The reasons are usually obvious and include, too many late nights, long hours spent at work, and a baby keeping you up at night.
+The reasons are usually too many late nights, long hours at work, and a baby keeping you up at night, which all can decrease quality sleep.
 But tiredness or exhaustion that goes on for a long time is not normal.
 It can affect your ability to get on and enjoy your life.
 Unexplained tiredness is one of the most common reasons for people to see their GP.

-Lack of sleep is a growing issue and as a nation we’re sleeping 20% less than we did 40 years ago.
-Our changing lifestyles and access to technology means that the distinction between our work and home lives are becoming more blurred, so it’s increasingly difficult to switch off and relax and this can lead to sleep problems.
+Lack of sleep is a growing issue and as a nation we’re sleeping 20% less than 40 years ago.
+Our changing lifestyles and access to technology means that the distinction between our work and home lives are becoming more blurred.
+Therefore, it’s increasingly difficult to switch off and relax and this can lead to sleep problems.